 In conclusion, the nature of flammable products presents significant risks, as evidenced by the harmful consequences identified in this study.
-This analysis utilized the semiquantitative HAZOP method as well as numerical simulations conducted with ALOHA software to assess thermal effects in various scenarios, including overflow, pool fire, fire, and explosion, particularly at the S11 storage tank of NAFTAL.
+This analysis utilized the semi-quantitative HA-ZOP method as well as numerical simulations conducted with ALOHA software to assess thermal effects in various scenarios, including overflow, pool fire, fire, and explosion, particularly at the S11 storage tank of NAFTAL.
 Our HAZOP analysis revealed the initiating events that could lead to the degradation of the tank due to uncontrolled operations.
 We also quantified these events using a criticality scale, allowing us to prioritize the most urgent scenarios in our analysis through the Fault Tree.
 For example, consider the deviation caused by an abnormal flow rate, which could lead to pipeline rupture, resulting in a fire risk (pool fire) caused by a closed or defective line valve, a clogged supply line to tank S11, or a check valve stuck in the closed position.
-After assessing the criticality, we obtained C=12 and proposed safety measures to reduce this criticality.
+After assessing the criticality, we obtained C = 12 and proposed safety measures to reduce this criticality.
 In contrast, deviations such as high flow rates and reverse flow pose serious risks to installations.
-Regarding pressure, its severe impact, estimated with a criticality of C=16, could lead to pipeline rupture, fire risks, pool fire, or tank roof rupture.
-An increase in temperature often leads to the boil-over phenomenon, also evaluated with a criticality of C=16.
+Regarding pressure, its severe impact, estimated with a criticality of C = 16, could lead to pipeline rupture, fire risks, pool fire, or tank roof rupture.
+An increase in temperature often leads to the boil over phenomenon, also evaluated with a criticality of C = 16.

-We then studied undesirable initiating events resulting from catastrophic phenomena, such as pool fire, tank leaks, tank explosions, and tank fires, using the Fault Tree.
+We then studied undesirable initiating events resulting from catastrophic phenomena, such as pool fires, tank leaks, tank explosions, and tank fires, using the Fault Tree.
 This helped illustrate the probable causes of the aforementioned events and allowed us to explore different accident scenarios.
 Finally, we executed ALOHA simulations for events such as fire, pool fire, and BLEVE.
 These simulations helped us determine the threat zones for each scenario.

 In the case of a pool fire, we determined the red zone with a gravity radius of 96 meters, capable of destroying other storage tanks S10, S09, and S08.
-Regarding the propagation of a toxic cloud, dangerous effects following the north-east (NE) wind direction can reach up to 643 meters for the highest concentrations.
-The case study of boil-over shows that the minimum required distances between hazards and vulnerable objects are divided into three zones: zone 1: fatal effects on humans up to a radius of 1930 meters, zone 2: second-degree burn effects on humans up to a radius of 3057 meters, zone 3: negative effects on humans up to a radius of 4500 meters.
+Regarding the propagation of a toxic cloud, dangerous effects following the northeast (NE) wind direction can reach up to 643 meters for the highest concentrations.
+The case study of boil over shows that the minimum required distances between hazards and vulnerable objects are divided into three zones: Zone 1 with fatal effects on humans up to a radius of 3057 meters, and Zone 3 with negative effects on humans up to a radius of 4500 meters.
 This study provides data for determining safety distances.

 Chemical leaks can harm the environment and living beings, primarily due to their toxic, flammable, explosive effects, and thermal radiation.
-In the event of damages, the effective zones of chemicals can cover a large area.
+In the event of damage, the effective zones of chemicals can cover a large area.
 Calculations of explosive atmospheres in industrial facilities will yield more precise results in identifying hazards.
 An effective risk assessment and explosion protection can be achieved by accurately determining the distances of explosive atmospheres in the workplace, followed by recommendations aimed at mitigating the potential adverse effects, we can recommend the following: